-After roasting, transfer the wings and vegetables to a stock pot, deglaze the roasting pan with Pacific Foods Organic Bone Broth, and simmer with more broth to make an ultra-rich stock for your gravy.
+After roasting, transfer the wings and vegetables to a stock pot, deglaze the roasting pan with chicken broth, and simmer with more broth to make an ultra-rich stock for your gravy.

 While it definitely takes some time to roast the vegetables and make this stock, you’ll be rewarded with the most flavorful gravy you’ve ever made.
 Also, this whole process is more hands-off time than actual work — in other words, you can catch up on binge watching your favorite show while the stock is simmering.

 After cooking down the stock, you can either leave it to chill overnight so the fat solidifies, or skim off the fat immediately and proceed to make the gravy.

 How Long Will It Keep?

 You can refrigerate your finished gravy for up to 4 days, or freeze it for up to 4 months.

 How Do You Reheat the Gravy?

 When ready to serve, just reheat the gravy in a saucepan.
 There’s no need to thaw: frozen gravy can be reheated on the stovetop, covered with a lid, over low heat.
 And the good news: Frozen gravy made without milk or cream like this gravy should not separate upon reheating.

 Why Use Bone Broth?

 Let’s be clear: this isn’t just any gravy.
 When you use turkey parts in combination with bone broth, the resulting gravy is rich, dark and silky, with a glorious deep brown sheen.